Connect with a certified trainer for free

 Surgical Treatment

 If conservative treatment options are not successful in relieving your symptoms, your doctor may recommend surgery.
 Your surgeon will open the sheath around the swollen tendon, providing more room for the tendons in your hand to relieve irritation and pain.
+This is typically considered when the repetitive motion injury has led to chronic discomfort and dysfunction.

 Recovery